ayushichougule/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
-This is a datascience internship project
+This is a datascience PRODIGY INFOTECH internship project